 Several vulture populations in Africa have declined by up to 95% over the last few decades.
 The critical nature of this rapid decrease was highlighted when parties to the Convention on Migratory Species (CMS) adopted the Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP).
 Unlike the Asian Vulture Crisis, where the veterinary drug diclofenac was responsible for the collapse, there appear to be multiple drivers of the African Vulture Crisis, with the importance of each varying between species and region.

-Vultures provide important ecosystem services, and their rapid declines will have a dramatic effect on people and wildlife in Africa.
-The FitzPatrick Institute is committed to help conserve vultures by engaging in collaborative research projects throughout the continent.
+Vultures provide important ecosystem services, and their rapid decline will have a dramatic effect on people and wildlife in Africa.
+The FitzPatrick Institute is committed to helping to conserve vultures by engaging in collaborative research projects throughout the continent.

-- Our published space use model for Cape Vultures continued to be incorporated into the DFFE protocol to guide wind farm placement for vultures.
-This protocol was made available for consultation in 2024 and will hopefully be gazetted by government in the near future.
+• Our published space use model for Cape Vultures continued to be incorporated into the DFFE protocol to guide wind farm placement for vultures.
+This protocol was made available for consultation in 2025 and we engaged with various parties over their concerns with this protocol.
+We remain hopeful that the protocol will soon be gazetted by government.

-- CB MSc student Tevin Adams explored the movement and diet of GPS tracked Cape Vultures from the Potberg Colony, and ground truthed over 40 potential feeding sites based on the GPS 'signatures’.
-Tevin was supervised by Arjun Amar, Robert Thomson and Gareth Tate (EWT).
+• Former CB MSc student Tevin Adams continued to work on writing up his dissertation research for publication.
+The work explored the movement and diet of GPS-tracked Cape Vultures from the Potberg colony and ground-truthed over 40 potential feeding sites based on the GPS ‘signatures’.
+Tevin was supervised by A/Prof. Arjun Amar, A/Prof. Robert Thomson and Dr Gareth Tate (EWT).
 Tevin also conducted a series of questionnaire interviews with farmers in the region to better understand their perspectives on vulture conservation in the areas around the Potberg colony.

 Highlights